 When you read about vitamin D, you need to discount any vitamin D2 studies.
-Usually medical studies are looking at vitamin D2 at excessively high doses.
-It’s vitamin D3 that can help protect against certain types of cancer and osteoporosis and can help with morbidity — longer lifespans are associated with sufficient vitamin D levels.
+Some medical studies look at vitamin D2 at excessively high doses and show unfavorable outcomes.
+It’s vitamin D3 that can help protect against certain types of cancer and osteoporosis, and which is associated with longer lifespans.

-Professor at St. Mary’s University and scientific advisor for the Vitamin D Society, a nonprofit group organized to increase awareness of health conditions linked to vitamin D deficiency, Calgary
+Professor at St. Mary’s University and scientific advisor for the Vitamin D Society, a nonprofit group organized to increase awareness of health conditions linked to vitamin D deficiency

 The immune system is dependent on vitamin D, and optimal vitamin D levels are not just what’s optimal for bone health.
 Vitamin D is used by just about every cell in the body, and symptoms of lowered levels are unrecognizable as vitamin D deficiency alone.